isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 b.
 Qualifications

 i.
-Applicants must possess the relevant professionals qualifications and have sufficient experience teaching teaching the subject proposed.
+Applicants must possess the relevant professionals qualifications and have sufficient experience eaching the subject proposed.
 These qualifications must be must be submitted to the PA for assessment.

 ii.
 Applicants who wish to teach Sports and Fitness subjects possess valid Standard and Hands-On CPR and AED certificates  with at least 1-year validity at the point of application.